brhn-4/RasPi-Modules/Module 0/Readme.md

 **Establishing the SSH Connection**

-Now that we have found the ip address of our pi, it's time to establish a connection via your desired method.
+Now that we have found the IP address of our pi, it's time to establish a connection via your desired method.
+Please note that to establish an SSH connection you may have to make changes to your computer's configuration.
+Below we linked documentation and guides to setting up an SSH connection.
+Your instructor should be familiar with this process and be able to help you do any configuration changes necessary.

-*VsCode*:
+*VsCode*: [Link Here][vssh]

-  - **Step 1**: Once you have installed Vscode

-*Putty*:
+*Putty*: [Link Here][pssh]

-tsts